Benjamin-Loison/Equations-images-to-LaTeX/README.md

 - [ ] find the number of tokens (size of latex vocabulary) required for the dataset

 Theoretical part :
-- [ ] find how the network decides on the number of probability vectors to output
+- [x] find how the network decides on the number of probability vectors to output
+  > this works by padding, we pad with 0 in order to get the desired length.
+Learning and RNNs will do the rest of the work
 - [x] understand the effect of stacked/bidirectionnal LSTM
   > Stacking multiple layers of LSTM increase the depth of the RNN and thus helps to capture more complex language semantics.
 Using bidirectional cells in each layer helps to capture the contexts from both forward and backward directions between tokens.